-I have facilitated sessions with people from all around the world, often with people who come together from different countries and cultures for workshops.
-These sessions include:
+I have facilitated sessions with thousands of people from all around the world, often with people who come together from different countries and cultures for workshops.
+These sessions include, amongst others:

 - High performance remote team working